nevir/SMJobKit/SampleApp/README.md

     your app's bundle identifier, and that the certificate subject *exactly* matches your developer certificate!

-3. Create a launchd.plist for the server, [as per the sample](SampleServer/SampleServer-Launchd.plist):
+3. Create a launchd.plist for the service, [as per the sample](SampleService/SampleService-Launchd.plist):

-  * The label should match your server's bundle identifier.
+  * The label should match your service's bundle identifier.

   * Make sure to update the Mach services section with that identifier as well.

-4. Configure the build settings [as per the sample](Configuration/SampleServer.xcconfig):
+4. Configure the build settings [as per the sample](Configuration/SampleService.xcconfig):

   * The target name should be the same as the bundle identifier you gave it in its Info.plist.